-Hans Oh earned his PhD from Columbia University School of Social Work.
-He has received fellowships to enhance his training in adult mental health services, including a behavioral health fellowship at Yale School of Medicine where he worked in an acute crisis unit and supervised a peer support program.
-He also undertook a psychosocial rehabilitation fellowship at the Veteran Affairs in San Diego where he provided recovery-oriented services to veterans with psychotic disorders.
+Hans Oh is a social worker and psychiatric epidemiologist who studies the social determinants and health correlates of psychotic experiences.
+He earned his PhD from Columbia University School of Social Work, and has received fellowships to enhance his training in adult mental health services.
+These fellowships include a behavioral health fellowship at Yale School of Medicine, where he worked in an acute crisis unit and supervised a peer support program.
+He also undertook a psychosocial rehabilitation fellowship at the Veteran Affairs in San Diego, where he provided recovery-oriented services to veterans with psychotic disorders.
 He completed a post-doctoral fellowship in prevention science at the Pacific Institute for Research and Evaluation/UC Berkeley School of Public Health.

 Columbia University: Ph.D., Social Work

 University of Southern California: M.S.W., Social Work

 University of California, Berkeley: B.A., Sociology

 Hans Oh, Lawrence Yang, Deidre Anglin, and Jordan DeVylder